cryptoufm/EOSAPI/README.md

 The response of the API should look like the following JSON structure:

-{"username": "Isabel",
+{"username": "pedrito",
-"private_key": "5K7sHYshU68Vs4gBANWwRGESESNa5RrEjMUdsNPKGKkaqnZjVQ2",
+“account”:”predit432345”,
-"public_key": "EOS7Xa1oLuYvuUMtwzgj5GKEUbMmLf9473tbvZJbfmyn5c3DUsfoT"}
+"private_key": "5K7sHYshU68Vs4gBANWwRGESESNa5RrEjMUdsNPKGKkaqnZjVQ2", "public_key": "EOS7Xa1oLuYvuUMtwzgj5GKEUbMmLf9473tbvZJbfmyn5c3DUsfoT"}

 ___

 #### getScores/

-HOST:PORT/getScores
+HOST:PORT/getScores?match=matchcode

  ##### Description
 This endpoint should return a json structure containing the players info.